Staffing shortages disrupt ferry service near Anacortes

-ANACORTES, Wash. — Staffing shortages at Washington State Ferries resulted in 51 canceled sailings on the Anacortes/San Juan Islands route between Sept.
+ANACORTES — Staffing shortages at Washington State Ferries resulted in 51 canceled sailings on the Anacortes/San Juan Islands route between Sept.
 9 and Sept.
 13.

 A lack of Coast Guard-documented crew meant several ferries had to be taken out of service multiple times, disrupting travel between Anacortes and the San Juan Islands, and travel among the islands, the Skagit Valley Herald reported.